Reading time: 27 minutes

 14. Content Creator / Video Producer

 India’s creator economy is valued at over $2 billion and growing.
 YouTube, Instagram Reels, and podcast platforms are paying creators at a scale that was unimaginable five years ago.
 Companies now hire full-time content strategists, video editors, script writers, and brand collaborators.
-If you have an eye for storytelling and are willing to build skills in video production and editing, the demand is real.
+If you have an eye for storytelling and are willing to build skills in video production, the demand is real.

 Required Course: Mass Communication, Journalism, or self-built portfolio via YouTube/Instagram